-Those receiving consulting within the intervention group reported significantly higher skills on most post-intervention skill measures This pushed self-evaluated skills close to 4 out of 5 for those in these groups.
+Those receiving consulting within the intervention group reported significantly higher skills on most post-intervention skill measures.
+This pushed self-evaluated skills close to 4 out of 5 for those in these groups.
 Those with such high skill levels were significantly more likely to achieve important intermediate outcomes including adding a new service or adopting a new business practice.
-MER Gentil explains that he used to operate his garage from a small, shed like structure, but since working with his advisor he has a larger premises and workshop, a range of products for sale and ambitions to continue growing.
+Gentil explains that he used to operate his garage from a small, shed like structure, but since working with his advisor he has a larger premises and workshop, a range of products for sale and ambitions to continue growing.
 "I would like to work on bigger engines, cars and even aeroplanes!" he enthuses, "Inkomoko's support and loan have given me the confidence that growth is possible."
 The picture shows him outside his business with the research team and his advisors, Abdikadir and Mateyos.
-"Inkomoko's support and loan have given me the confidence that growth is possible."
-(0)Y(0)7 "We advise our clients to improve their premises, find somewhere out of the open where they can easily be found by customers" explained Roger, a senior advisor.
-The picture shows him with his client, Augustine, who began in a very small cramped space, which Roger advised him to expand upwards and outwards with the help of an Inkomoko loan.
-Funding cycles It is challenging for camp residents to access and afford business funding.
+"Inkomoko's support and loan have given MER me the confidence that growth is possible."
+Doing business in Kakuma camp

+Doing business in Kakuma camp

+Funding cycles

+It is challenging for camp residents to access and afford business funding.
 Many lack credit history or business assets to use as collateral when they first start trading.
 Few of the businesses we spoke to were keeping adequate records before the Inkomoko trainings.
 Those that had taken a loan previously struggled to manage high rates of interest.
 If advisors could see that clients were keeping records, reinvesting profits into their businesses and following their general advice, they could recommend them for funding.
 Inkomoko's funding was offered in progressive cycles that began with two small funding rounds with no interest.
 When these were successfully repaid, advisors can recommend their clients for a third cycle that carried a 5% interest rate, less than half the interest of other local lenders.
 Cycles with progressively larger funds are offered for as long as clients need them.
 The largest funding round two years into the Kakuma programme was 2,275,384 Kenyan Shillings (around £17,783).
 It is worth noting that by December 2021 the investment team disbursed a loan of 4,000,000 Kenyan Shillings or £31,262.
 It is also worth noting that Inkomoko developed Islamic funding options for their Muslim clients during the project, but no data were yet available on these new products.

-Funding new opportunities From Kenya Cohort 2:
+Funding new opportunities

+From Kenya Cohort 2: